Tahul/vue-catch-hrefs/README.md

 This plugin aims to catch clicks on `<a href="...">` links referring to your app from user generated content in order to redirect them to your local vue-router.

+This can be useful to parse links that you add to content from a headless cms, or from any API you consume.

-Listening to the whole DOM allows us to trigger routing to the app from anywhere on the DOM.
+Listening to the whole DOM allows us to trigger routing to the app from anywhere on the DOM, including outside your Vue app if it is bundled inside a page.

 You can manipulate data and cancel events easily with the global event bus or with your path formatter.